Arlington, East Sussex: History

-The area has been settled since Anglo-Saxon times.
+but the area has been settled since Anglo-Saxon times.
 It is suggested that the wooden church in Arlington built by them, having been destroyed by invaders, was later rebuilt with bricks from the nearby Roman road.
 Apart from the Anglo-Saxon type of quoin stones, the church shows a splayed window of Anglo-Saxon type next to the porch.
 Supporting an early date is the dedication of the church to St Pancras, the Roman martyr, relics of whom were given to one of the Anglo-Saxon kings: he was reputed to be a teenager when put to death in one of the Roman persecutions of Christians.
 There is a statue of this saint in the RC church at Lewes: it is reasonable, therefore, to suppose that the church at Arlington dates from early in the Anglo-Saxon period.
 It was enlarged in the 13th century.
 Michelham Priory, at Upper Dicker, was founded by the Augustinians in 1229.
 Today it is a tourist site.